Ballroom-Platform/ballroom-backend/README.md

 > Note: Set necessary permissions if needed using the following command and retry step 1.
 `chmod +x pushtorepo.sh`

 2.)
-Push the entity model to the local repository by executing the pushtorepo.sh file in entity model package directory using the following command, `./pushtorepo`
+Generate the client code for the entity model and push it to the local repository by executing the pushtorepo.sh file in entity model package directory using the following command, `./pushtorepo`

 > Note: Set necessary permissions if needed using the following command and retry step 1.